-Our company is controlled by Milton C. (Todd) Ault III, our Executive Chairman, directly and through his controlling equity interest in Ault Life Sciences, Inc. and Ault Life Sciences Fund, LLC.
+Our company is controlled by Milton C. (Todd) Ault III, our Founder and current Executive Chairman, directly and through his controlling equity interest in Ault Life Sciences, Inc. and Ault Life Sciences Fund, LLC.
 Mr. Ault is also the Executive Chairman and single largest stockholder (through Ault & Company, Inc.) of Ault Global, a publicly-traded diversified holding company focused primarily on the defense/aerospace, industrial and telecommunications industries.
 The Board of Directors and executive officers of our company and the board of directors and executive officers of Ault Global contain some of the same individuals, all of whom devote a portion of their business and professional time and efforts to the respective businesses of our company, Ault Global and/or Avalanche International Corp. dba MTIX International ("Avalanche").
 William B. Horne, a director of our company, is the Chief Executive Officer and a director of Ault Global, Henry C.W.
-Nisser, our Executive Vice President, General Counsel and a director of our company, is the President, General Counsel and a director of Ault Global, and Kenneth S. Cragun, our Chief Financial Officer is the Chief Financial Officer of Ault Global.
+Nisser, our Executive Vice President, General Counsel and a director of our company, is the President, General Counsel and a director of Ault Global.
 Additionally, Mr. Ault is the Chairman of Avalanche, a smaller publicly-traded company currently engaged in developing advanced materials and processing technology for textile applications.
-Mr. Horne is a director of Avalanche and its Chief Financial Officer, Mr. Nisser is its Executive Vice President and General Counsel, and Philip E. Mansour, a director of our company, is Avalanche's President, Chief Executive Officer and a director.
+Mr. Horne is a director of Avalanche and its Chief Financial Officer, Mr. Nisser is its Executive Vice President and General Counsel, and Philip E. Mansour, a former director of our company, is Avalanche's President, Chief Executive Officer and a director.

-While we believe that our business and technologies are distinguishable from those of Ault Global and Avalanche, and that we do not compete in the markets in which Ault Global and Avalanche compete, Mr. Ault and the other named directors may have potential conflicts of interest with respect to, among other things, potential corporate opportunities, business combinations, joint ventures and/or other business opportunities that may become available to them, our company, Ault Global and/or Avalanche.
-Moreover, while Mr. Ault and the other named directors have agreed to devote a portion of their business and professional time and efforts to our company, potential conflicts of interest also include the amount of time and effort devoted by each of them to the affairs of Ault Global and Avalanche.
-We may be materially adversely affected if Mr. Ault and/or the other named directors choose to place the interests of Ault Global and/or Avalanche before those of our company.
-Each of Mr. Ault and the other named directors has agreed that, to the extent such opportunities arise, he will carefully consider a number of factors, including whether such opportunities were presented to him in his capacity as an officer or director of our company, whether such opportunities are within our company's line of business or consistent with our strategic objectives and whether our company will be able to undertake or benefit from such opportunities.
+While we believe that our business and technologies are distinguishable from those of Ault Global and Avalanche, and that we do not compete in the markets in which Ault Global and Avalanche compete, Mr. Ault and the other named individuals may have potential conflicts of interest with respect to, among other things, potential corporate opportunities, business combinations, joint ventures and/or other business opportunities that may become available to them, our company, Ault Global and/or Avalanche.
+Moreover, while Mr. Ault and the other named individuals have agreed to devote a portion of their business and professional time and efforts to our company, potential conflicts of interest also include the amount of time and effort devoted by each of them to the affairs of Ault Global and Avalanche.
+We may be materially adversely affected if Mr. Ault and/or the other named individuals choose to place the interests of Ault Global and/or Avalanche before those of our company.
+Each of Mr. Ault and the other named individuals has agreed that, to the extent such opportunities arise, he will carefully consider a number of factors, including whether such opportunities were presented to him in his capacity as an officer or director of our company, whether such opportunities are within our company's line of business or consistent with our strategic objectives and whether our company will be able to undertake or benefit from such opportunities.
 In addition, our Board of Directors has adopted a policy whereby any future transactions between us and any of our subsidiaries, affiliates, officers, directors, principal stockholders or any affiliates of the foregoing will be on terms no less favorable to our company than could reasonably be obtained in "arm's length" transactions with independent third parties, and any such transactions will also be approved by a majority of our disinterested outside directors.
-Mr. Ault and the other named directors owe fiduciary duties of care and loyalty to our company under Delaware law.
-However, the failure of our management to resolve any conflicts of interest in favor of our company could materially adversely affect our business, financial condition and results of operations.
+Mr. Ault and the other named individuals owe fiduciary duties of care and loyalty to our company under Delaware law.
+Howeve